Goyal to take charge as Parbhani collector: Malik | Politics

 BJP MLA Meghana Sakore Bordikar tweeted that this was a ''victory'' of people.

-Activist Madhuri Kshirsagar also welcomed the minister's announcement, calling it a ''defeat'' of local leaders.
+Activist Madhuri Kshirsagar also welcomed the minister's announcement, calling it a ''defeat'' of politicians.
+Rajya Sabha member Fauzia Khan said that Goyal's appointment will end the ''legacy of corruption'' in Parbhani.

+''I have faith and expectation that the legacy of corruption and percentage (a reference to the practice to taking `commission' from contractors) will end.
+I am happy that Parbhani residents agitated.
+Small changes bring bigger success,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)